Using the Map View

 After setting this limit, all zoom actions, including Zoom to fit, will be constrained to this size.

-To remove the constrains, uncheck the Constrain View Extents check box.
+To remove the constraints, uncheck the Constrain View Extents check box.

 For more Map View display settings, see Customising the Map View.